 The Temple of Hephaestus, dedicated to the god of metal-working and craftsmanship, is located in Athens, Greece.
 The temple was designed by Ictinus, one of the Parthenon’s architects.
 The Temple of Hephaestus is the best-preserved ancient Greek temple in the world.

-Paestum, an ancient Greek city located in Southern Italy, contains three well-preserved Greek temples.
-Two of the three were dedicated to Hera, goddess of marriage and childbirth, while the third one, located apart from the temples of Hera, was dedicated to Athena.
+Paestum, an ancient Greek city located in southern Italy, contains three well-preserved Greek temples.
+Two of the three were dedicated to Hera, goddess of marriage and childbirth while the third one, located away from the temples of Hera, was dedicated to Athena.

 Doric Temple of Segesta